innovolve-ai/old-type-refinery/README.md

 docker compose up
 ```

-Open the browser and navigate to http://localhost:8080/ to view the site.
+Open the browser and navigate to http://localhost:8080/login to view the site.
+First time use register to create a new account.
+First time data load will take a few minutes to pupulate typedb, but you can continue with your user registration.

 Open the browser and navigate to http://localhost:8081/ to view the mongo database.